pkdone/books-vue-flask-pymongo/README.md

 ### Prerequisites/Assumptions

 * A MongoDB database is already [installed](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) or running somewhere (e.g. a local single instance, a remote self-managed cluster or an [Atlas](https://www.mongodb.com/cloud/atlas) cluster in the public cloud)
-* These instructions assume the host OS is Ubuntu 20.40 - most of the steps should be easily transferable to other OSes but some minor tweaks may be required
+* These instructions assume the host OS is Ubuntu 20.40 - most of the steps should be easily transferable to other OSes but some minor tweaks may be required (some AWS EC2 Amazon Linux 2 [notes](docs/aws_al2_install.md) also exist)
 * If the option of running the application via a Docker container is to be used, ensure the local OS has [Docker](https://docs.docker.com/get-docker/) already installed and running

 _NOTE_: See [here](docs/how-created.md) for details on how the original _skeleton_ outline for the client-tier Vue.js part of the project was created.